Applications for the MailOnline Graduate scheme are now open for 2020 – if you’re thinking of applying, you’ve come to the right place.

 With a lack of information to hand, it can be challenging to get a real insight into schemes like these.
 But, as ever, we’re on hand with all the things you should know, so you can weigh up whether or not it’s the right step for you.

-The scheme, which begins March 2020 will see trainees join a year-long program.
-The training, which they label as the “best in the business” is made up of intense training, assessment and first-hand experience at both regional daily newspapers and agencies in the UK.
+The scheme, which begins April 2021 will see trainees join a two-year programme.
+The programme, which they label as the “best in the business” is made up of intense training, assessment and first-hand experience at both regional daily newspapers and agencies in the UK.

 The course kicks off in March with a month of in-house training.
 Once that’s out of the way, and trainees have a solid understanding of the MailOnline and its values, a three-month placement comes next.

 Who runs the MailOnline’s training programme?
-At the moment, it’s run by Peter Sands, who tweets frequently about the training he runs, if you’d like even more of an insight.
-He also publishes his weekly news quizzes online, as well as tips and recommended reading.
+At the moment, the scheme is run by Sue Ryan.
+Peter Sands is the trainer for the scheme and tweets frequently about the training he runs, if you’d like even more of an insight.
+Sands also publishes his weekly news quizzes online, as well as tips and recommended reading.
 We’d advise taking a look if you’re thinking of applying.

-Following three months of placement on a regionally daily newspaper or within an agency, trainees will return to the MailOnline and join the newsroom or sports desk.
+Following three months of placement at places such as the Scottish Daily Mail, Irish Daily Mail, Press Association or a large regionally daily newspaper, trainees will return to the MailOnline and join the newsroom or sports desk.

 Speaking on their confidence following the in-house training, one former student told us: “I definitely felt confident moving into placement!
 It’s going to be nerve-wracking starting no matter how much training you are given, but the training given by Peter Sands readied me ready to get out there.